iamkenos/fragile/docs/DETAILED_GUIDE.md

 For instance, to start the server with recording enabled and set the logging level to debug:

-`fragile fragile.conf.ts --rr --l debug`
+`npx fragile fragile.conf.ts --rr --l debug`

 | Key             | Alias | Description                                                            |
 | --------------- | ----- | ---------------------------------------------------------------------- |